canonical/cloud-init/doc/rtd/explanation/return_codes.rst

 Text editor integration
 """""""""""""""""""""""

-Thanks to `yamlls<yaml-language-server>`, cloud-init's jsonschema may be used for yaml syntax checking, warnings when invalid keys are used, and autocompletion.
+Thanks to `yaml-language-server`_, cloud-init's jsonschema may be used for yaml syntax checking, warnings when invalid keys are used, and autocompletion.
 Several different text editors are capable of this.
 See this `blog post on configuring this for neovim`_, or for VScode one